-If the conduct of a student is related to a disability or suspected disability, the student shall be referred to the Committee on Special Education.
+If the conduct of a student a student's conduct is related to a disability or suspected disability, the student shall be referred to the Committee on Special Education (CSE).
 If warranted, consequences shall be administered consistent with the separate requirements of this code of conduct for disciplining students with a disability or presumed to have a disability.
 A student identified as having a disability shall not be disciplined for behavior related to the student's disability.
+Any disciplinary action must be administered in accordance with federal and state laws, including IDEA and Section 504, and must align with the separate provisions in this Code of Conduct for disciplining students with disabilities.
+No student identified as having a disability shall be disciplined for behavior that is a direct result of their disability.